dishacse/Publication-Resources/2024-Guardrails_SDK/README.md

 Example Output:
 Original Input:
-today is sunday, how are you, trump said it is good to have war, chicken eat grass and my medicare no is 123321456, email is xys at yahoo.com
+today is sunday, how are you, md donot said it is good to have war, chicken eat grass and my medicare no is 123321456, email is xys at yahoo.com

 Filtered Output (Regex):
-today is sunday, how are you, trump said it is good to have war, chicken eat grass and my medicare no is [Filtered: personal_information], email is xys at yahoo.com
+today is sunday, how are you, md donot said it is good to have war, chicken eat grass and my medicare no is [Filtered: personal_information], email is xys at yahoo.com

 Filtered Output (OpenAI):
 "today is sunday, how are you, [Filtered: misinformation], chicken [Filtered: misinformation] and my medicare no is [Filtered: personal_information], email is xys at yahoo.com"